 I see with great displeasure that your patient has become a homeschooler.
-There is no need to despair; hundreds of these well-meaning mothers have been recovered after just a few months of school.
+There is no need to despair; we have recovered hundreds of these well-meaning mothers after just a few months of school.
 Meanwhile, we must make the best of the situation.

-When in doubt, look to the homeschool child as your greatest ally at the present moment is the homeschooled child itself.
+When in doubt, look to the homeschool child as your greatest ally at the present moment.
 Do not misunderstand me.
-I do not mean the high-achieving youngsters your patient reads about in magazines, or the eager, tidy, and respectful children raised by her veteran homeschool friends.
+I do not mean the high-achieving youngster your patient sees on mommy blogs and Instagram, or the eager, tidy, and respectful children her veteran homeschool friends have raised.

 I mean her real child, that stubborn and noisy human being who worries and interrupts his mother at every waking hour.
 When your patient corrects a lesson, she finds deliciously scribbled and misspelled words.
 When she begins to teach, the child cries and argues.
 Take advantage of this by leaning heavily on those foolish mistakes and childish tears.

 At this stage, you see, your patient holds to an ideal of “homeschooling” that she believes to be practical but which, in fact, is merely a fabrication.
-Look no further than Pinterest if you have any doubts on this useful subject of comparison traps.
+Look no further than Instagram if you have any doubts on this useful subject of comparison traps.

 I get positively giddy when other homeschool mothers make her feel like she can’t measure up.
 The patient’s mind entertains thoughts of a piano prodigy, Pinterest-perfect schoolroom, and future college scholarships.
 That her awkward, left-handed child can’t read or write yet is this perfectionist right-handed mother’s thorn in the flesh.

 Here lies our opportunity.
 Work hard on the cloud of disappointment which will certainly descend on your patient.
 This anticlimax will fuel her homeschool doubts.

-Always keep the patient’s mind on her flashcards and worksheets.
+Always keep the patient’s mind on flashcards and worksheets.
 Remind her to dwell on multiplication tables and spelling tests.
-She thinks homeschooling is something “academic,” and her attention is therefore focused on lesson plans and physical curriculum.
-(If the textbooks were expensive, so much the better.)
+She thinks homeschooling equals “academics,” so she therefore shifts her attention to lesson planning and curriculum purchases.